 Field Function Your Action Identification Host Name (required) Defines the hostname of the router.
 Type the hostname.
 Domain Name Defines the network or subnetwork that the machine belongs to.
 Type the domain name.
-Root Password (required) Sets the root password that user "root" can use to log in to the router.
-Type a plain-text password that the system encrypts. (requireu) use to log in to the fouter.
+Root Password Sets the root password that user "root" can Type a plain-text password that the system encrypts. (required) use to log in to the router.
 NOTE: After a root password has been defined, it is required when you log in to the J-Web user interface or the CLI.
 Verify Root Password (required) Verifies the root password has been typed correctly.
 Retype the password.
 Time Time Zone Identifies the time zone that the router is located in.
 From the list, select the appropriate time zone.
 NTP Servers Specify an NTP server that the router can reach to synchronize the system time.
 To add an IP address, type it in the box to the left of the Add button, then click Add .
 To delete an IP address, click on it in the box above the Add button, then click Delete .